hrh-uom/FibrilTrackingAlgorithm/README.md

 >A test segmented dataset (5 planes) with a metadata file can be found in fta-repo/testdata.
 The directories in a0 point to this.

+a0 returns an object d, (short for 'dataset'), which contains much of the information about the dataset you're working with.

-# a1: Tracking
+## a1: Tracking
 a1 is the tracking algorithm, which saves the unfiltered fibril record as fib_rec.npy

-# a2: Statistics
+## a2: Statistics
 a2 reads fib_rec.npy, removes the short fibrils then calculates various statistics on the fibril population, including fibril length, orientation, helicity, etc.

-# b1: Explanatory schematics
+## b1: Explanatory schematics
 b1 creates two schematics which explain how the algorithm works (1(d) 4(a))

-# b2: Volume rendering
+## b2: Volume rendering
 b2 creates volume render and animation of the tracked fibrils

-# b3: Error function parameter optimisation
+## b3: Error function parameter optimisation
 b3 created the heatmap and associated volumes in figure 4: Parameter optimisation

 # Other files